AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/WaterSensor.md

 3. **Create an App Password**:
    - Once 2-Step Verification is enabled, look for the **App Passwords** option.
-   - Enter a name for the application (you can choose any name) and click **Create**.
+   - Enter a name for the application.
-   - A unique app password will be generated, appearing as `aaaa aaaa aaaa aaaa`.
+   - A unique app password will be generated.

 4. **Store the App Password**:
    - Copy the generated app password and save it in a secure text file.
    - In your code, use this app password without any spaces.

 5. **Configure the Recipient's Email**:
-   - You can specify any Gmail address as the recipient (preferably one with 2-Step Verification disabled).
+   - You can specify any Gmail address as the recipient.

 ## Code
 ```python